dwalker3rd/Overwatch/README.md

 | Products | Monitor, Backup, Cleanup, DiskCheck, AzureADSync
 | Providers | MicrosoftTeams, TwilioSMS, SMTP

-The Overwatch is designed for extensibility.
-Operating systems and software platforms can be added to the Overwatch service layer, and new functionality can be added with new products and providers.
+_Overwatch is designed for extensibility.
+Operating systems and software platforms can be added to the Overwatch service layer, and new functionality can be added by creating new products and providers._

+## Contributions

 Overwatch was developed by [David Walker][] with support from [PATH][], a global nonprofit working to improve public health and accelerate health equity so all people and communities can thrive.
-Overwatch provides unattended operational support for PATH's Health Insight Platform, hosted in an Microsoft Azure AD B2C tenant, which gives PATH and other nonprofit organizations access to large-scale analytic platforms, including Tableau Server and Alteryx Server, as well as access to Azure services and infrastructure.
+At PATH, Overwatch monitors and manages PATH's Health Insight Platform, hosted in an Microsoft Azure AD B2C tenant, which provides PATH and other nonprofit organizations with analytic platforms, including Tableau Server and Alteryx Server, as well as access to Azure services and infrastructure.

+## License

+This project is licensed under the terms of the [GNU GPLv3][] license.

 ## Requirements